Table of Contents

 CAUTION: For the older style display consoles that require you to use push buttons, changing the REL and ABS value can be a bit tricky, as you have to change the REL values in the correct sequence and save their values while maintaining the “spread” of 35.5 between ABS and REL.
 You have to go to the console calibration screen and change the REL value from 1000 to 1035.5 by pressing the buttons below the display screen, which will change the digits one at a time.
 Change the REL value first.
 We will also need to change the ABS value as part of the calibration process.

-Note: newer display consoles can be accessed by the Ecowitt app or by your web browser, making configuration much easier as it's the same procedure as configuring a gateway.
+Note: newer display consoles can be accessed by the Ecowitt app or by your web browser, making configuration much easier as it's the same procedure as configuring the Ecowitt Wi-Fi gateway.
 If your display console has an Absolute offset and a Relative offset, skip to the “Calibration - Wi-Fi gateway” section at the end of this article.

 For older display consoles, the barometer firmware works in a rather non-intuitive fashion.
 You can change the REL value directly, or you can also change the REL value by changing the ABS value.